Skip to content

 Through outreach events, expositions, and demonstrations FIRST Senior Mentors attract new volunteers, mentors, and coaches to sustain and support FIRST teams across all programs.
 FIRST Senior Mentors strengthen and expand FIRST partnerships with businesses, educational institutions, and communities.

-The FIRST® Senior Mentor program, founded in 2005, is a critical component to an organization that needs people on the ground, working in a hands-on environment, filling in the gaps of support to whomever and whatever is needed.
-FIRST Senior Mentors work in a cross-program, grassroots approach to recruit, support and expand FIRST.
+The FIRST Senior Mentor program, founded in 2005, is a critical component to an organization that needs people on the ground, working in a hands-on environment.
+FIRST Senior Mentors work in a cross-program, grassroots approach to recruit, support and expand FIRST

 What do FIRST Senior Mentors do?